 - Has anti-inflammatory properties: Thanks to the phenols it contains, colloidal oatmeal also shows antioxidant and anti-inflammatory activity, King says.

-- Absorbs UV: King says that studies show the phenols in the colloidal oatmeal also may help with absorbing UV radiation.
+- Absorbs UV: Studies show the phenols in the colloidal oatmeal also may help with absorbing UV radiation.

-- Cleanses: According to King, colloidal oatmeal contains saponins, which have cleansing properties, and adds that it also has anti-fungal properties, thanks to the avenacins.
+- Cleanses: According to King, colloidal oatmeal contains saponins, which have cleansing properties; she adds that it also has anti-fungal properties, thanks to the avenacins.

 Side Effects of Colloidal Oatmeal